-You will also receive one copy of a report giving item-level results for each measure.
-This supplemental report provides your school's specific responses to each of the survey items that make up the measures compared to the systemwide average, and to high- and low-rated schools.
+Item reports for each measure are also available from the Consortium by request.
+These supplemental reports provide your school's specific responses to each of the survey items that make up the measures compared to the systemwide average, and to high- and low-rated schools.

-Summary Profiles for Sample Elementary 2005
+Summary Profiles for Torvalds

-School Leadership

-Inclusive Process and Strategic Orientation
+School Leadership Inclusive Process and Strategic Orientation

 - Teacher-Principal Trust (T) The extent to which teachers feel their principal respects and supports them.
 Questions ask teachers if the principal looks out for their welfare, has confidence in their expertise, and if they respect the principal as an educator.
 High levels indicate that teachers share deep mutual trust and respect with the principal. - Teacher Influence (T) Measures the extent of teachers' involvement in school decision making.
 It assesses teachers' influence on the selection of instructional materials, setting of school policy, in-service program planning, discretionary funds spending, and hiring of professional staff.
 High levels indicate that teachers have influence on a broad range of issues at the school. - Principal Instructional Leadership (T) Teachers' perception of their principal as an instructional leader with respect to the teaching and learning standards, communication of a clear vision for the school, and tracking of academic progress.
 High levels indicate that teachers view their principal as very involved in classroom instruction. - Program Coherence (T) The degree to which teachers feel the programs at their school are coordinated with each other and with the school's mission.
 Questions ask teachers if instructional materials are consistent within and across grades and if there is sustained attention to quality program implementation.
-High levels indicate that the school's programs are coordinated and consistent with its goals for student learning.
+High levels indicate that the school's programs are coordinated and consistent with its goals for student learning. - LSC Contribution (T) Measures the degree to which teachers view the contribution of the Local School Council (LSC) as positive in the areas of curriculum, safety, parent involvement, and community relations.
+High levels indicate that the teachers view the LSC as making positive contributions to the school.